fritzlaszlo/gitpushremotepull/README.md

 - ✅ Error handling at each step
 - 🔄 Automatically detects current branch
 - 📂 Preserves your working directory on the remote server

+## License

+This project is licensed under the [WTFPL License](LICENSE) - Do What The F*ck You Want To Public License.
+This means you are free to use, modify, distribute, or do whatever you want with this code without any restrictions.